notifhy/frontend/privacy.md

 permalink: /privacy/
 ---
 # Privacy Policy - January 25th, 2022
-This Privacy Policy explains how we use the personal data we collect from you when you use our application.
+This Privacy Policy explains how we use and collect your the personal data when you use our application.

 Topics:
  - Definitions